Cowes Town Waterfront Trust

 The Cowes Town Waterfront Trust owns the Cowes Yacht Haven boatyard and marina and invests the income generated back into its future, as well as making charitable donations that align with its Objects.
 Examples of these donations can be seen below.

 Since its formation in 1991 over £3.5 million has been put into the construction of new buildings and improvements to the facilities.
-Cowes Yacht Haven has evolved into a prime event location, not only hosting Cowes Week visitors, but providing year round facilities for other regattas such as Cowes Classic Week, Powerboat Festival, Commodores Cup, Admirals Cup and many corporate team building and training events.
+Cowes Yacht Haven has evolved into a prime event location, not only hosting Cowes Week visitors, but providing year round facilities for other regattas such as Cowes Classic Week, Powerboat Festival and many corporate team building and training events.

 The Trust have continued their support of the Youth Sailing initiative which engages with several groups within the sailing fraternity, including the Royal Yachting Association and Americas Cup challenge to encourage and promote sailing to younger people.